 - If your application is approved, you’ll be sent an approval letter detailing the terms and conditions of your new loan.
 Review this carefully and reach out to your lender if anything seems unclear.

 - Lock in your interest rate to prevent rising rates affecting the cost of your new loan.
-Typically, rate locks last between 30 to 60 days, giving you and your lender time to prepare and sign off on your final documents.
+Typically, rate locks last between 30 and 60 days.

 - Your loan documents will be drawn up and you’ll have a chance to review expected closing costs.